szilard/teach-ML-CEU-master-bizanalytics/README.md

 (each course ML #1 and #2 separately)

 Weekly assignment dates and deadlines for ML #1:
-- Jan 16, due on Jan 22 8:00 AM
+- Jan 16, due on Jan 29 8:00 AM
-- Jan 23, due on Jan 29 8:00 AM
+- Jan 23, due on Feb 5 8:00 AM
-- Jan 30, due on Feb 5 8:00 AM
+- Jan 30, due on Feb 12 8:00 AM

 Weekly assignment acceptance policy and achievable grades:
 - 100% until due date
 - 50% within 24 hours past due date
 - 0% after that.